warriorstar-orion/avulto/docs/source/api/primitives.rst

       Returns whether we are a child of *path*.
 If *strict* is :const:`True`, a path will not count as a child of itself.

+.. class:: Coord3

+   A three-dimensional integer coordinate.
+These are currently only returned by certain :class:`DMM` properties, and are not constructable.

+   .. property:: x
+      :type: int

+   .. property:: y
+      :type: int

+   .. property:: z
+      :type: int

 .. class:: Dir

    Representation of BYOND directions.